BSA Health & Medical Records

 Who needs a completed part c?

 Anyone at camp for 72 hours or more throughout the entire week will need to have Part C of the health form completed.
 The 72 hours need not be consecutive.
-Anyone at camp, regardless of the length of the stay, need to have a completed Parts A and B.
+Anyone at camp, regardless of the length of the stay, needs to turn in a completed Parts A and B.

 How long are health forms good for?